spud/manifesto_docs/user_guide/editor_console.rst

    .. figure:: images/editor-view-listing.*
       :width: 800 px
       :height: 400 px
-      :scale: 50 %
+      :target: images/editor-view-listing.png

 - Editing pages, where a form is presented to create or edit a new content object
    .. figure:: images/editor-view-editing.*
       :width: 800 px
       :height: 400 px
-      :scale: 50 %
+      :target: images/editor-view-editing.*

 - Display pages, where rendered output from your content is displayed for your reference
    .. figure:: images/editor-view-display.*
       :width: 800 px
       :height: 400 px
-      :scale: 50 %
+      :target: images/editor-view-display.*

 Media Browser
 =============

+The Media Browser is one of the most powerful tools in Manifesto.
+All image uploads, media files, PDFs and downloadable files are stored consistently, and with a full set of metadata for characterizing your uploads, from title and caption to keywords and taxonomies.
+This makes all of your uploaded files easy to find, and reusable across your entire website.

 .. figure:: images/media-browser-gallery.*
   :width: 600 px
   :height: 486 px

-The Media Browser is one of the most powerful tools in Manifesto.
-All image uploads, media files, PDFs and downloadable files are stored consistently, and with a full set of metadata for characterizing your uploads, from title and caption to keywords and taxonomies.
-This makes all of your uploaded files easy to find, and reusable across your entire website.

 The uniform handling of file uploads also allows Manifesto to ensure rigorous validation and sanitization of user-contributed files, to keep you safe from malicious hacking attempts.